 A car turning in front of you

 This is the most common type of motorcycle accident.
 When a car is turning in front of a motorcycle, it can be deadly to the biker but do little to no damage to the car itself.

 Statistics show that the car driver is usually to blame for such a car-motorcycle collision, as the driver doesn’t assess the biker’s speed correctly or fails to notice him/her at all.

 Motorcyclists smashing into opened doors of parked cars are just as dangerous and common.
 While it almost never happens on an open road, riding the streets of Los Angeles with so many parked cars can be life-threatening for a biker.

 The one way to avoid it is to never ride a bike between a lane of active traffic cars and a row of parked cars.

 Car drivers changing lanes without monitoring the blind spots is also a common cause of motorcycle accidents, as many drivers tend to ignore the presence of motorcyclists on the road.

 That’s why it’s best to stay away from the blind spots where a car driver can’t see you in their side or rearview mirrors.

-If you have been involved in a motorcycle accident, don’t hesitate to consult our motorcycle crash lawyer in Los Angeles in order to obtain a fair settlement.
+If you have been involved in a motorcycle accident, don’t hesitate to consult our lawyer in Los Angeles in order to obtain a fair settlement.